(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 But don’t just jump into any thing that looks like an easy way to make money!

 9 times out of 10 (actually, 9.9 times out of 10), if it looks like an easy way to make money it’s not worth your time.
 Check out this list of 5 side hustles to make you money now, or consider starting a blog – here’s an easy to follow how to (- yes, I make very real money doing this, read September’s income report!).
 If blogging isn’t for you, here’s some REAL Work From Home Options for people serious about escaping 9-5 (all of these suggestions work as “extra” income earners!)

 Related: 15 Work at Home Ideas for Moms (or anyone!)

-Even though we aren’t in debt and we don’t NEED to pinch every penny, money saving posts are still among my favorite reading on Pinterest.
+Even though we aren’t in debt and we don’t NEED to pinch every penny, money saving articles are still among my favorite reading.
 (And they’re some of my favorite to write, too.
 10 things I quit buying to save money is the single most popular post I have ever written.)

 There is never a good excuse for turning a blind eye to your spending, even if you aren’t in debt.
 Make a game out of it; learn to enjoy saving money more than you enjoy spending it!

 Do not buy anything you do not have the money to buy.